strannik19/td_devel/teradata/GCFR/README.md

 TCE_INP_OUT_Diff | Transform Column Error: the Column Names between Input and Output Objects do not match.
 TCE_in_Target | Transform Column Error: Target Column is defined as NOT NULL and has no default value and is missing in Input/Output Object.
 Or column exists in Input/Output Object but not in Target Table.
 TCE_in_Transform_KeyCol | Transform Column Error: no columns defined as Key in GCFR_Transform_KeyCol or defined Key does not exist as Column(s) in Target Table.
-TCE_in_Process_Type | Transform Column Error: Process_Type is defined as "Delta", but Column GCFR_Delta_Action_Code is missing in Input Object or Process_Type is defined as "Full" and Column GCFR_Delta_Action_Code exists in Input Object.
+TCE_in_Process_Type | Transform Column Error: Process_Type is defined as "Delta", but Column GCFR_Delta_Action_Code is missing in Input Object or Process_Type is defined as "Full" or "Transaction" and Column GCFR_Delta_Action_Code exists in Input Object.
 TCE_in_Tech_Columns | Transform Column Error: Too few GCFR Technical Columns depending on Stream-Cycle-Frequency-Code (at least 8 for Daily or longer, 10 for IntraDay).
 Sum_TCE | Summarize all TCE* columns to show errors (easy to order in result set), a number greater then zero will very likely cause an abort in the GCFR process.